Heptathlon

 Training

-When training for combined events, athletes will work on techniques and conditioning, during which each event sets its own major physical demands.
+Athletes will work on techniques and conditioning when training for combined events, during which each event sets its significant physical demands.

 The elements in each of the combined events and the key physical demands of those elements are detailed in the following table: